bareminimum-co/brandproductions-website/src/content/services/02-signage.md

 ---
-title: Signage & Exhibitions
+title: Signage
 description: "Custom signs that transform your vision into reality.
 If you can dream of it, we will create it!"
-cover: "./_images/signage cover.jpg"
+cover: "./_images/signage1.png"
 coverAlt: "Side lit Led signage for RAK ceramics."
+image1: "./_images/signage cover.jpg"
+image1Alt: "carpender working on a wood furniture."
+image2: "./_images/signage2.png"
+image2Alt: "carpender working on a wood furniture."

 ---

 Custom signs that transform your vision into reality.
 If you can dream of it, we will create it!
 Blending innovation with creativity, we create a strong identity recognized by your customer.
 Excellence is not an option, it’s a necessity.
 Elevate your brand with our signage solutions.